 What Is Social Media Doing to Our Sex Lives?

-In May 2022, research published in the Journal of Sexual Medicine linked "problematic use" of social media to lower libido, more difficulty having orgasms and overall dissatisfaction.
+In May 2022, research published in the Journal of Sexual Medicine linked "problematic use" of social media to lower libido, more difficulty having orgasms and overall dissatisfaction with sex.
 As if that weren't enough, researchers claimed excessive social media consumption can make cisgender men less likely to get hard and cis women less likely to get wet.

 The damning report spawned tabloid headlines that isolated the correlation between women using social media and being unable to climax.
 As a result, you might think TikTok alone makes women unable to orgasm.